CV vs Resume: What’s the Difference & Which One to Use?

 The type of document to use and format depends on your location and the industry.
 If you are in the US and are not applying for a job in academia or research, you need a two-page resume.
 To apply for jobs in Europe, you need a CV which is similar to resume but has a specific format.
 If you are still confused, it is best to reach out to the employer and ask what type of document they expect.

-At ResumePerk, we have 10+ years of experience in preparing effective resumes and CVs for job-seekers across the globe.
-We will connect you with an American or British resume writer who knows your industry.
-The writer works one-on-one with you to craft a tailored resume that presents you in the best light to employers.
-Contact us today to get your welcome discount.
+At ResumePerk, we have 10+ years of experience in preparing effective resumes and CVs for job-seekers around the world.
+Whether you need a tailored US resume or a CV for the job in Europe, we will connect you with a local resume writer who knows the secrets to writing an effective document.
+Your writer works one-on-one with you to craft a tailored resume that presents you in the best light to employers.

 Our experienced writers can create a powerful resume suitable for each position.
 However, you may also request a specific resume depending on the job you are applying for, thus it will be tailored individually for your profession: